Accessibility

 Accessibility of information

 The anti-ableism commission is available before and during the event to answer all your questions and requests.
-Write us an email at cocrip@ueeh.net or call or text us at the phonenumber that will be communicated to you after registration.
+Write us an email at cocrip@ueeh.net or call or text us on Signal at @ueeh.26.

 The participant’s booklet and other documents related to the event will be available on site, in digital format upon request.